saeyslab/nichenet_protocol/R/procedure_code.md

 if (!requireNamespace("devtools", quietly=TRUE))
   install.packages("devtools")

 # devtools::install_github("saeyslab/nichenetr", ref ="devel")
-#Fix make sure it is on devel branch for some functionalities
 ```

 ### Example data

 As example expression data of interacting cells, we will use mouse NICHE-seq data from Medaglia et al. (2017) to explore intercellular communication in the T cell area in the inguinal lymph node before and 72 hours after lymphocytic choriomeningitis virus (LCMV) infection.
 Specifically, we will prioritize which ligands can best explain the downstream changes after LCMV infection in CD8 T cells as the receiver population.
 This dataset contains 13,541 genes and 5,027 cells from 6 cell populations: CD4 T cells (including regulatory T cells), CD8 T cells, B cells, NK cells, dendritic cells (DCs) and inflammatory monocytes.

-The data is available on Zenodo (<https://zenodo.org/record/3531889>).
+The data can be downloaded by clicking “seuratObj.rds” at [https://zenodo.org/record/3531889].
 To download the file with the command line, commands like wget or curl can be used (Linux/macOS):

 `wget https://zenodo.org/record/3531889/files/seuratObj.rds`